zowe/docs-site/docs/user-guide/install-configure-zos-extensions.md

 ## Enable and disable component

-Each component and extension of Zowe can be enabled or disabled by changing the value of the "enabled" property of their object in the Zowe configuration YAML.
+Each component and extension of Zowe can be enabled or disabled by changing the value of the `enabled` property of their object in the Zowe configuration YAML.
-For example, if you wish to enable or disable the API Catalog, it would be accomplished by setting this value in the YAML:
+For example, to enable or disable the API Catalog, set this value to `true` or `false` in the YAML:

 ```yaml
 components: